Workhuman Editorial Team

 Building a great culture is more than just a buzzword.
 It underlines the values and behaviors while helping with employee retention and productivity.

-Plus, a strong culture is becoming a necessity among Millennials in the workforce.
+Plus, a strong culture is becoming a necessity among many in the workforce.
 So, if you want to keep attracting top talent, there’s no way around mastering the elements of organizational culture!

 To keep the culture flexible, you need to listen to your employees from all hierarchies and adapt to their changing expectations and feedback.